tkn-tub/ns3-gym/src/internet/doc/ipv4.rst

 This method will add two global IPv4 addresses to the nodes.

-Note that the addesses are assigned in sequence.
+Note that the addresses are assigned in sequence.
 As a consequence, the first Node / NetDevice will have "192.168.1.1", the second "192.168.1.2" and so on.

 It is possible to repeat the above to assign more than one address to a node.
-However, due to the :cpp:class:`Ipv4AddressHelper` singleton nature, one should first assign all the adddresses of a network, then change the network base (``SetBase``), then do a new assignment.
+However, due to the :cpp:class:`Ipv4AddressHelper` singleton nature, one should first assign all the addresses of a network, then change the network base (``SetBase``), then do a new assignment.

 Alternatively, it is possible to assign a specific address to a node: